hartwigmedical/hmftools/purity-ploidy-estimator/README.md

 ## Version History
 - Upcoming
   - Fixed HG38 regression bug
+  - Added new logic to structural variant recovery to create inferred variant if unable to find suitable candidate in file.
   - Changed default value of `min_diploid_tumor_ratio_count` from 30 to 10
   - Changed relative copy number tolerance when smoothing from fixed 10% to 0.12 + 0.8 / sqrt(min depth window count)
   - Fixed bug in subclonal plot